gwcbi/ResearchAnalyticsLabs/ProblemSets/PS5/PS5.md

 * For each method/model fit, is the training AUC better or worse than the test AUC?
 * In comparing the predictive ability of the two models with each other, is better to compare the AUC from the training data or from the test data?
 Why?
-* In general, is the test AUC expected to be larger or smaller than the test AUC?
+* In general, is the training AUC expected to be larger or smaller than the test AUC?
 Why?
 Is this always the case?
 * Which of the two methods/models fits/performs better?